lab1092/blender-manual_ja/manual/constraints/relationship/rigid_body_joint.rst

    When enabled, this will disable the collision detection between the owner and the target (in the physical engine of the BGE).

 Display Pivot
    When enabled, this will draw the pivot of the joint in the 3D views.
-Most useful, especially with the :guilabel:`Generic 6DOF` joint type!
+Most useful, especially with the *Generic 6DOF* joint type!

 Pivot
    These three numeric fields allow you to relocate the pivot point, *in the owner's space*.